serenity-is/docs/faq/frequently_asked_questions.md

 Sergen looks for KDiff3 at its default location under Program Files directory.
 Install it if you didn't yet.

-If Kdiff3 is in another location, edit Serenity.CodeGenerator.config in your solution directory.
+If Kdiff3 is at another location, edit Serenity.CodeGenerator.config in your solution directory.
 This is a JSON file containing settings and preferences for Sergen.

+## Should I regenerate code after adding fields to my table

+It's recommended to only generate code once.
+You should add new fields to row, column and form classes manually, taking existing fields as a sample.

+But if you made too many changes, and want to generate code again it is possible.
+Sergen will launch Kdiff3 to let you merge changes, so that it won't override the changes you might have made to the code generated before.

 > Make sure you use same number of digits for min and max value.